dustinpfister/blog_posts/_posts/lodash_foreach.md

  // 1 : b : a,b,c
 ```

-One of the main reasons why I choose to use a loop of some kind over Array.forEach is to have the ability to use the break, and continue keywords to cause looping to come to and end.
-However with the foreach method in lodash, I can return false in the body of the function I pass to it to break at least.
+One of the main reasons why I choose to use a while loop over the native Array forEach method is to have the ability to use the break, and continue keywords to cause looping to come to and end.
+However with the for each method in lodash, I can return false in the body of the function I pass to it to break also.
+However that is not the only thing about lodash for each that is a little more than what array for each is, but it self at least.

 ### 1.2 - Lodash for each is a collection method

+As I have mentioned the lodash for each method is a collection method, what this means is that it will work with objects in general, nit just arrays.

 ```js
 let a = {